WoodResourcesGroup/EPIC_AllPowerLabs/Biomass/README.md

 Tests
 =====

-The following tests were performed on a randomly selected polygon within `drought` in the file *R\_scripts/test.R* to check for accuracy of the results.
+The following tests were performed on a randomly selected polygon within `drought` in the file *R\_scripts/tests/test.R* to check for accuracy of the results.
 When *test.R* is run, lines 82-92 should all individually return `TRUE`.

 1.  `relBA` calculated by hand outside the for loop for a randomly selected pixel within the polygon equals `relBA` from loop results
 2.  `relNO` from loop results equals `relBA` \* number of dead trees in pixel calculated by hand
 3. Pixels within 50 m of the polygon's centroid have the same raster values and X and Y coordinates as those produced by the loop
-4. Biomass of dead conifers in the pixel calculated by hand matches loop results
+4. Biomass of dead trees in the pixel calculated by hand matches loop results
-5.  `All_CONBM_kgha` from results matches attribute data in LEMMA
+5.  `All_BM_kgha` from results matches attribute data in LEMMA
-6.  `All_Pol_CONBM_kgha` from results equals the mean of `All_CONBM_kgha` for all pixels in the polygon
+6.  `All_Pol_BM_kgha` from results equals the mean of `All_BM_kgha` for all pixels in the polygon
 7.  `Pol.x` and `Pol.y` from results match `coordinates()` of the polygon
 8.  `Pol.NO_TREE` from results matches the sum of `relNO` for all pixels
-9.  `All_Pol_CON_NO` from results matches the sum of conifers per pixel calculated by hand from `TPHC_GE_3`
+9.  `All_Pol_NO` from results matches the sum of per pixel calculated by hand from `TPHC_GE_3`